-Since warm weather and sunshine could be synonyms for summer, it is the best time to go camping or backpacking.
-Unfortunately, a side effect for nice weather is also mosquitoes, so let me provide some essential tips on how to control mosquitoes while you are camping or going for a longer backpacking trip.
+Warm weather and sunshine are synonymous with summer.
+This is the best time to go camping or backpacking.
+Unfortunately, one side effect of nice weather is mosquitoes.
+That’s why we’ve decided to provide some essential tips on how to control mosquitoes while camping, on a long hike, or on a backpacking trip.

 Wear the right clothing

-One of the most essential thing you can do, to protect yourself against mosquitoes when you are camping or spending a lot of time outdoors, is to choose the right clothing for these occasions.
+One of the most essential things you can do is choose the right clothing for these occasions.
+This is the best way to protect yourself from mosquitoes when you’re camping or spending a lot of time outdoors.

-One of the ways mosquito locates their targets is by detecting heat sources, and since we as humans radiate heat, we are giant lures for mosquitoes.
-You can somewhat combat this by wearing long clothing such as long pants, long shirts, socks and even hats or bandannas on your head.
-This way the clothing will create a type of shield, so the mosquitoes won’t be able to detect you as a good target and therefore won’t attack you so much.
+One of the ways mosquitoes locate their targets is by detecting heat sources.
+Since humans radiate heat, we are giant lures for mosquitoes.
+You can try to combat this by wearing long clothing such as long pants, long shirts, socks, and even hats or bandannas.
+The clothing will create a type of shield, so the mosquitoes won’t be able to detect you easily and, therefore, won’t attack you so much.

-Another trick is to wear this long clothing in light colors such as white, light blue, light green etc. Since light colors reflect the light not absorb it, it also reflects the heat, therefore making you less attractive to mosquitoes.
+Another trick is to make sure that long clothing is in light colors such as white, light blue, light green, etc. Since light colors reflect the light instead of absorbing it, they also reflect heat.
+This means that light colored-clothing will make you less attractive to mosquitoes.

 Use mosquito repellent

-I can’t stress enough the importance of using mosquito repellent.
-But in the case of camping and backpacking, you should not only use a mosquito repellent that contains DEET, but also a Permethrin based repellent.
+We can’t stress enough the importance of using mosquito repellent.
+When it comes to camping and backpacking, you should use a mosquito repellent that contains DEET as well as a permethrin-based one.

-DEET based repellents are great for short term effect.
-So if you use a repellent that contains a certain percentage of DEET, you will be able to apply the repellent and enjoy its effects for several hours, depending on how much DEET the repellent actually has.
+DEET-based repellents are great for short-term effects.
+If you use a repellent that contains a certain percentage of DEET, you’ll be able to enjoy its effects for several hours after application.
+This will depend on how much DEET the repellent actually has, of course.

-But Permethrin-based repellents work a bit differently.
-Since Permethrin is a pesticide when you apply a Permethrin based repellent, it will not only stay on your clothing for several days up to even weeks and protect you from mosquitoes, ticks, and other insects, but it will also withstand washing of the clothing and rain.
-So if you know that you will be going camping, backpacking or even hiking, consider treating your clothing with Permethrin repellent.
-Just make sure that you put the Permethrin based repellent only on your clothing (or your camping gear as that will protect you from mosquitoes even further) and not your skin, as Permethrin absorbs poorly in the skin and can cause irritation to your skin.
+Permethrin-based repellents work a bit differently.
+Permethrin is a pesticide, so when you apply a permethrin-based repellent, it’ll stay on your clothing for several days or even weeks.
+During this time, it’ll protect you from mosquitoes, ticks, and other insects while also withstanding being washed or rained on.
+So, if you’re going camping, backpacking, or hiking, consider treating your clothing with a permethrin-based repellent.
+Just make sure that you only apply the permethrin-based repellent to your clothing or your camping gear.
+Don’t apply it to your skin since permethrin absorbs poorly in the skin and can cause skin irritation.

-Of course, if you are against chemical based repellents, there are some natural options for you.
-You can use a repellent that contains oil of lemon eucalyptus and has a similar effect as it would if you had applied a DEET based repellent.
-But since it is a natural repellent, its effects will fade much quicker, so you will have to reapply the repellent every couple of hours, which can be inconvenient especially when you are hiking a trail or having a blast camping.
+Of course, if you’re trying to avoid chemical-based repellents, there are some natural repellents out there.
+Choose a repellent that contains lemon eucalyptus oil since its effects are similar to those of DEET-based repellents.
+But, since it’s a natural repellent, those effects will fade away much quicker.
+So, you’ll have to reapply the repellent every couple of hours, which can be inconvenient when you’re hiking a trail or having fun at a campsite.

-And the last thing to think about regarding mosquito control on camping and backpacking trips is where to set up your campsite.
-Your campsite probably will be the place where you will not only sleep but also where you will be at dawn and dusk a.k.a. the times when mosquitoes tend to be the most active.
+The final thing to think about when planning your mosquito control on camping and backpacking trips is where you’ll set up camp.
+Your campsite is often not only the place where you’ll sleep but also where you’ll be at dusk and dawn, which are the times when mosquitoes tend to be the most active.

 Since mosquitoes breed in standing water, they naturally prefer places where this type of water is available.

-On top of that during the day mosquitoes tend to hide in dark and cool areas, for example in bushes and tree trunks.
-So you can be sure that wooded and swampy areas will definitely have much larger mosquito population than open and dry areas.
-So chose your camping location wisely and go for a dry area which is pretty far away from any ponds or other water reservoirs.
+On top of that, during the day, mosquitoes tend to hide in dark and cool areas, such as bushes and tree trunks.
+So, wooded and swampy areas will definitely have much larger mosquito populations than open, dry areas.
+Chose your camping location wisely.
+Go for a dry area that is pretty far away from any ponds or sources of water.